793 Naval Air Squadron

-793 Naval Air Squadron (793 NAS) was a Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) which disbanded during October 1945.
-It was formed in October 1939 at RNAS Ford (HMS Peregrine), as an Air Towed Target Unit, as part of No.1 Observer School.
+793 Naval Air Squadron (793 NAS), also known as 793 Squadron, is an inactive Fleet Air Arm (FAA) naval air squadron of the United Kingdom’s Royal Navy (RN) which last disbanded during October 1945.
+It was formed in October 1939 at RNAS Ford (HMS Peregrine), West Sussex, as an Air Towed Target Unit, as part of No.1 Observer School.
+It operated with Blackburn Roc, Fairey Fulmar, Fairey Albacore and Miles Martinet.
 From 1940 to disbandment it operated at RNAS Piarco (HMS Goshawk), Trinidad.

 History

 Air Towed Target Unit (1939–1945)

 793 Naval Air Squadron formed at RNAS Ford (HMS Peregrine), located at Ford, in West Sussex, England, on the 25 October 1939, as an Air Towed Target Unit and operating Blackburn Roc Mk.I aircraft, a British naval turret fighter which was used to tow targets for fighter aircraft training.
 A detachment was provided at RAF Warmwell, in Dorset, to tow targets for fighter aircraft based at RAF Exeter, in Devon, during August 1940.

 On the 18 August 1940, a formation of Junkers Ju 87, or Stuka, dive bombers, attacked RNAS Ford as part of a large Luftwaffe force attacking airfields around Hampshire and Sussex.
 Twenty-eight personnel were killed and seventy-five were wounded in the raid, which also destroyed seventeen aircraft, damaged twenty-six more and caused significant infrastructure damage.
 The only part of the squadron to escape destruction was the detachment.